 APPROVED SCHOOLS are those that maintain a full four years' course and are accredited by the various Associations of Colleges, and College Entrance Certificate Boards, or by colleges and universities of recognized standing at which the entrance requirements are equivalent to those of Throop College.

 ENTRANCE EXAMINATIONS AT THE COLLEGE1 will be given for those who prefer this method of admission, or who may desire thus to supplement incomplete certificates of recommendation.
-They will be held on Wednesday, Thursday, and Friday, September 15, 16, and 17, 1915, beginning at eight o'clock.
+The schedule for 1916 is as follows:

+Wednesday, September 13